-The Green Kill Art Exhibition Program at Green Kill:
+The Green Kill Art Exhibition Program

-Artists will be local, national and international.
+Artists may be local, national and international.

-The Primary Reasons for the Green Kill Art Exhibition Program:
+The Primary Reasons for the Green Kill Art Exhibition Program

 •To create ongoing promotional and sales opportunities for artists.